golanpiyush/Cam-Jammer/README.md

 ## Legal Notice

-For authorized testing only.
-Unauthorized use is illegal.
+For authorized testing only. usage of this script is illegal.